 The Chinese Shar-Pei is an interesting dog.
 Not only is she interesting to look at, but she also has an interesting history: she was not officially recognized as a breed by the AKC until 1991.

-If she doesn’t know you, she’ll ignore you.
-And once she knows who you are, that doesn’t make it much better.
+For one thing, if she doesn’t know you, she’ll ignore you.
+And knowing who you are doesn’t make it much better.
 She may continue to ignore you if you’re not a part of her normal “pack.”

 Only her family will see the true side of a Shar-Pei.
 It’s their reward for giving her everything she wants and needs to survive.

 Shar-Peis are not exactly known for their friendliness with other dogs.
-Though this may be something you can train out of her, you have to do it when she’s little, or it will be nearly impossible to change later.
+Though this may be something you can train out of her, you have to do it while she’s still little, or it will be nearly impossible to change her later.

 Training a Chinese Shar-Pei

 While it is true of any dog that the earlier you train them, the better never is this truer than with a Chinese Shar-Pei.

 This is because if you don’t nip her overprotective ways in the bud while she’s still young, she can grow up to become rather territorial.

 If you do not socialize your Shar-Pei with other dogs early and often, then she is more likely to be aggressive with them later on.